berkeleyopenarms/blue_interface/README.md

 # blue_interface
-blue_interface is a Python API that allows users to control a Blue robotic arm without directly interfacing with ROS.
-It uses rosbridge to communicate with the Blue arm's onboard robot computer.
+blue_interface is a high-level Python API that allows users to control a Blue robotic arm without directly interfacing with ROS.
+It uses [rosbridge](https://github.com/RobotWebTools/rosbridge_suite) to communicate with Blue's ROS-based control system over a network connection.

+### Why use blue_interface?
+- No dependency on ROS
+- Easy to connect to multiple robots
+- Works with both Python 2 and 3
+- Works with Mac, Windows, and Linux
+- Works in Jupyter Notebooks

 ### Installing with pip
 ```